Phil Radford: Ozone Action

-Founder of Power Shift
+Power Shift

-In 2001, Radford founded Power Shift, a non-governmental organization dedicated to driving clean energy market breakthroughs and building the grassroots base to stop global warming.
+In 2001, Radford founded Power Shift, a non-governmental organization dedicated to driving sustainable energy market breakthroughs and building the grassroots base to stop global warming.

-As executive director of Power Shift, Radford worked closely with the cities of San Diego, Chula Vista, California, and Berkeley, California, as well as nine other municipalities, to secure investments for installation of solar energy systems and implementation of energy efficiency measures in municipal buildings.
-Radford also helped to convince Citigroup to adopt innovative new means of financing clean energy infrastructure for wind and solar installations that made them affordable to average Americans.
+As executive director of Power Shift, Radford worked with governments in 12 cities to invest in renewable energy to improve energy efficiency in municipal buildings.
+Radford also helped to convince Citigroup to adopt new means of financing sustainable energy infrastructure for wind and solar installations that made them affordable to average Americans.

-Leading Greenpeace USA
+Greenpeace USA

 On his first day as Greenpeace executive director, Radford participated in a protest of government inaction on climate change at the State Department.